 Canada-Angola bilateral ties have steadily grown since the end of the country’s civil war in 2002, with increased engagement in areas of mutual interest.
-As the threat of renewed civil war has diminished, Canada has focused on trade, particularly in the extractive industries sector.
+Canada’s engagement in Angola has focused on trade, particularly in the extractive industries sector, but also in terms of infrastructure, aerospace, power, telecommunications and water.
 Angola is experiencing rapid economic growth, with opportunities for bilateral engagement, including trade and investment, emerging in this dynamic market.

-In 1999-2000, as the Chair of the United Nations Security Council's Angola Sanctions Committee, Canada helped limit UNITA's (National Union for the Total Independence of Angola) ability to continue its military campaign.
+In 1999-2000, as the Chair of the United Nations Security Council's Angola Sanctions Committee, Canada helped limit the ability of the National Union for the Total Independence of Angola (UNITA) to continue its military campaign.
 Sanctions helped to bring about a ceasefire agreement to end Angola’s conflict.

 The country’s rapid GDP growth - which, according to the World Bank, averaged 11.9 % from 2005 to 2010 - is primarily driven by oil exports.
 Angola is currently the second-largest oil-producing nation in sub-Saharan Africa (second only to Nigeria).